CIRS-Girona/Thematic2.5D/README.md

 **Testing the Pipeline:**

 A testing script along with data samples organized in the required format are provided in the `tests/` directory.
-Before running the `test.py` script, please ensure that all the paths found in the config file are pointing correctly to the provided sample dataset and that the UXO codes are unchanged.
+Before running the `test.py` script, please ensure that all the paths found in the config file are pointing correctly to the provided sample dataset and that the object codes are unchanged.
 The default config file is already setup to be run using the `test.py` script from the get-go.

 Please make sure that the current working directory is the root directory of the repository before running the `test.py` script.
 The script can be run using the following command: